Michigan Library Love: Libraries to Visit This Summer

 St. Ignace Public Library

-The St. Ignace Public Library is a true community library, which means they're a little loud (but that's really okay with them!).
-The library sits on top of a hill at the southern edge of town with a marvelous view of Lake Huron—the Straits of Mackinac just below them.
-The library has a small community garden at both the front and back of the building.
-Their seed library is open for business for most of the summer, free to all.
+The St. Ignace Public Library is a true community library, which means they're a little loud (but that's okay with them!).
+The library sits on a hill at the southern edge of town, offering a marvelous view of Lake Huron and the Straits of Mackinac just below.

-The library itself is a wonderful place to discover the latest titles and upcoming community events—and stay for the great conversation.
+The library itself is a great place to discover the latest titles, upcoming community events and to stay for great conversation.
 Their Local History Room contains digitized local newspapers, local history titles and family histories.
-The Michigan Collection is housed in the library proper along with the library's Native/Tribal collection.
-And, as if that weren't enough, the Children's Area is full of toys and games for early literacy fun.
+The Michigan Collection is housed in the library proper, along with the library's Native/Tribal collection.

 Western Michigan